Unlocking Millennial Spending Habits: Insights and Strategies

-The influence that millennials have on the retail market is growing.
-So, it makes sense why their shopping trends and spending behavior have caught the attention of so many research campaigns.
+The influence that Millennials have on the retail market is growing, which explains why their shopping trends and spending behavior are the focus of so many research campaigns.

 1. There Are Over 70 Million Millennials in the US